|

 - CAITRIA:

-Irish form of Katherine,
+Irish Gaelic form of French Catherine,

 meaning "pure."